siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 These possibilities are:

-+ The computer (the mainboard) has a UEFI
++ The computer (the mainboard) has a UEFI.

-+ UEFI is to be used to boot the GPT medium.
++ UEFI shall be used to boot the GPT medium.

 **or**

 + The computer (mainboard) has **no** UEFI but a BIOS.
-(All mainboards before 2009 do not have UEFI).
+(All mainboards before 2009 do not have UEFI.)

-+ The BIOS should be used to boot the GPT medium.
++ The BIOS shall be used to boot the GPT medium.

 #### Booting with UEFI

 If UEFI is to be used for booting, a FAT formatted **EFI System** partition (type "EF00" ) must be created as the first partition, and an unformatted **BIOS boot** partition (type "EF02" ) must be created as the second.
 The first partition contains the boot loader(s).
 During the installation of siduction, any choices made by install-gui as to where to install the boot loader are ignored if the aforementioned partitions exist.
-The siduction boot loader is stored in the *EFI system* partition at "/efi/siduction".
-The EFI system partition is also mounted as "/boot/efi" as long as the mount other partitions option is selected.
-The mount of the *EFI system* partition does not have to be specified in the installer.
+The siduction boot loader is stored in the *EFI system* partition at **/efi/siduction**.
+The EFI system partition is also mounted as **/boot/efi** as long as the option *mount other partitions* is selected.
+The mount of the *EFI system* partition does not need to be specified in the installer.

 #### Booting with BIOS

 If the system does not have UEFI, the first thing to do is to create a **BIOS boot** partition.
-This replaces the sector of an MBR-partitioned disk that is between the partitioning table and the first partition, and Grub is written directly to it.
+This replaces the sector of an MBR-partitioned disk that is between the partitioning table and the first partition.
+Grub is written directly onto it.
 The partition should have the size of 200MB.
-(The reason for this size instead of the conventional 32MB is to have a sufficiently large partition available in case of a switch to UEFI).
+(The reason for this size instead of the conventional 32MB is to have a sufficiently large partition available in case of a switch to UEFI.)

 ### Advanced commands of gdisk